Upgrade DataStax Enterprise 6.8 to 6.9

 Do not replace the newly-generated configuration files with the old files.

-Use the DSE yaml_diff tool to compare backup YAML files with the upgraded YAML files:
+You can use the yaml_diff tool to compare backup YAML files with the upgraded YAML files:

 cd /usr/share/dse/tools/yamls